If you have experienced retaliation following a workplace injury, contact our Ohio workers’ compensation retaliation attorneys

-As an Ohio workers’ compensation retaliation attorney, I often receive calls when an employee has been retaliated against following a workplace injury when their employer terminates their employment or otherwise retaliates.
+As an Ohio workers’ compensation retaliation attorneys, I often receive calls when an employee has been retaliated against following a workplace injury when their employer terminates their employment or otherwise retaliates.
 Workplace injuries can be very costly to employers because they may result in a variety of workers’ compensation benefits to the injured employee depending on the severity of the injury, the work missed as a result of the injury, and many other factors.
 Although our firm does not handle the workers’ compensation aspect of workplace injuries (but we will put you in touch with attorneys who do handle such matters), we regularly handle cases where employees have been retaliated against by their employer for filing or pursuing workers’ compensation benefits.

 Ohio law protects employees from retaliation for filing or pursuing workers’ compensation benefits.
 The statute may be found in O.R.C.
 4123.90 and it provides: